wevote/WebApp/docs/working/SECURE_CERTIFICATE.md

 WebApp will startup at http://localhost:3000

-## Signing in with Facebook on your dev machine
+## Signing in with Facebook and Twitter on your dev machine
 ### Make a small necessary change to your /etc/hosts

 Facebook will no longer redirect to localhost, so we make a second alias for 127.0.0.1 with this specific made up
 domain: `wevotedeveloper.com` by running the following command in a terminal:

+This `wevotedeveloper.com` is also needed to debug "Sign in with Twitter" while using the `wevotedeveloper.com` domain for your local Python API server.
+NOTE:  As of March 2024, Chrome stopped responding to this domain (possibly since it can't match it with a public DNS lookup), so you will have to debug this setup with Safari.
+Safari has a version of Devtools called "Web Inspector" that you get to by right-clicking in the tab, and clicking "Inspect Element".
+Devtools and Web
+Inspector share the Chromium code base and have almost identical capabilities.

 `sudo node node/updateHosts.js`